Stellar cusp and warm dust at the heart of NGC1068: The nature of the central point like source

 As an additional step, we can compare the flux we measure for the point source to some estimate of the power emitted by the assumed hot dust.
-Using the SPHERE calibration provided by ESO and estimating by a proper subtraction the best PSF fitting to the point source, we find m$K_{point} = 12.8 \pm 0.1$.
-At the distance of NGC 1068, this means a K spectral luminosity of $7.3~ 10^{33}$ W ~$\mic^{-1}$.
-Assuming a sublimation temperature of 1400 K and a central cavity radius of 0.6 pc with walls optically thick at 2.2~\mic, the expected intrinsic spectral luminosity from the cavity would be $\approx \pi~ B_{\lambda} ~ 2 \pi~ R_{in}^{2} = 4.3~10^{37}$ W $\mic^{-1}$ (assuming an opening angle of the bicone of 120\dgr).
-This means that at least 9.4 magnitude of extinction in Ks is required to reconcile the two numbers, a value to be compared to the 20 mag in K that \cite{Grosset18} require to explain the near-IR polarisation data.
-If this estimate is correct, a significant part of the extinction (74\%) would be due to the dusty cusp as discussed above.

-Given our very rough estimate of the K luminosity of the very host dust, that is based on an approximate $ R_{in}$, neglects any radiative transfer effect, including scattering, nor considers a realistic dust composition, we can consider that a rather coherent picture is showing up in terms of dust extinction in the central 60 pc, with a major role played by dust mixed with the stellar cusp; the hypothesis done in the previous section that the torus is indeed the tip of a dusty cusp appears well consistent.
+At the distance of NGC 1068, K$_{s}$-band = 10.2 means a K$_{s}$-band spectral luminosity of $2.9~ 10^{34}$ W ~$\mic^{-1}$.
+Assuming a sublimation temperature of 1400 K and a central cavity radius of 0.6 pc with walls optically thick at 2.2~\mic, the expected intrinsic K$_{s}$-band spectral luminosity from the cavity would be $\approx \pi~ B_{\lambda} ~ 2 \pi~ R_{in}^{2} = 4.3~10^{37}$ W $\mic^{-1}$ (assuming an opening angle of the bicone of 120\dgr).
+This means that 7.9 magnitude of extinction in K$_{s}$-band is required to reconcile the two numbers.
+This is significantly lower than the 20 mag in K$_{s}$-band that \cite{Grosset18} propose to explain their near-IR polarisation data, but somewhat larger than the range 2.5 -- 4.8 of extinction proposed by several authors \citep{Thatte97,Efstathiou95,Young95}.
+Given our rough estimate of the K$_{s}$-band luminosity of the very host dust, that is based on an approximate $ R_{in}$ and geometry, neglects any radiative transfer effect, including scattering, nor considers a realistic dust composition, the uncertainty is probably larger than 2.5 magnitudes.
+In any cases, the essential of the obscuration must occur in the very central part, thus supporting the hypothesis of a torus with a dense internal shell at a pc scale.
+This does not prevent, that a more extended molecular extension of the torus exists on a 7-10 pc scale, as the one identified by \cite{Garcia-Burillo16}, and even a more diluted envelope on a 30 pc scale, as proposed by \cite{Gratadour2015} to explain the peculiar near-IR polarisation pattern.